Yassin Mohamed

-Yassin Mohamed (born 4 April 1996 in France) is a French footballer who now plays for Lorca in Spain.
+Yassin Mohamed (born 4 April 1996) is a French footballer who plays as a defender for Andorran club Ordino in Spain.

 Career

-Mohamed started his senior career with RC Lens.
-In 2013, he signed for Royal Excel Mouscron in the Belgian First Division B, where he made four league appearances and scored zero goals.
-After that, he played for S.V.
-Zulte Waregem, Córdoba CF, R.F.C.
-Tournai, Penya Encarnada d'Andorra, Almagro CF, and Lorca, where he now plays.
+Mohamed started his senior career with Lens.
+In 2013, he signed for Mouscron in the Belgian First Division B, where he made four league appearances and scored zero goals.
+After that, he played for Zulte Waregem, Córdoba, R.F.C.
+Tournai, Penya d'Andorra, Almagro CF, and Lorca, where he moved in 2020.